 Personal

-I grew up in rural Arkansas, where I learned the value of hard work early on.
-After high school, I worked for the U.S. Army Corps of Engineers while putting myself through college.
-One of the most meaningful experiences I had during that time was working as a counselor at Camp Aldersgate, a camp for children with disabilities.
-That experience deepened my passion for patient care and showed me just how much of a difference compassionate medicine can make.
+Originally from rural Arkansas, Dr. George learned the value of hard work early in life.
+Before medical school, he worked for the U.S. Army Corps of Engineers while putting himself through college and spent time as a counselor at Camp Aldersgate, a camp for children with disabilities.
+That experience shaped his commitment to compassionate, patient-centered care.